 Changes to Part I (the Regional Policy Statement) of this Plan may be started by a Minister of the Crown, the Regional Council or any District Council within, or partly within, the Region.
-Changes may also be triggered after a review of Part I of this Plan, by the provisions of the Marine and Coastal Area (Takutai Moana) Act 2011.
+Changes may also be triggered after a review of Part I of this Plan, initiated because an approved management plan for a foreshore and seabed reserve has been lodged with the Regional Council (Foreshore and Seabed Act 2004, ss43 and 44).